apify/apify-docs/sources/academy/webscraping/anti_scraping/index.md

 2. A [Turing test](https://en.wikipedia.org/wiki/Turing_test) is provided to the bot.
 Typically a **captcha**.
 If the bot succeeds, it is added to the whitelist.
 3. If the captcha is failed, the bot is added to the blacklist.

-One thing to keep in mind while navigating through this course is that advanced scraping methods are able to identify non-humans not only by one value (such as a single header value, or IP address), but are able to identify them through more complex things such as header combinations.
+One thing to keep in mind while navigating through this course is that advanced anti-scraping methods are able to identify non-humans not only by one value (such as a single header value, or IP address), but are able to identify them through more complex things such as header combinations.

 Watch a conference talk by [Ondra Urban](https://github.com/mnmkng), which provides an overview of various anti-scraping measures and tactics for circumventing them.